Writing-RL: Advancing Long-form Writing via Adaptive Curriculum Reinforcement Learning: Experiments

 \subsection{Benchmarks and Baselines}

-To comprehensively evaluate long-form writing capabilities of LLMs, we use three established benchmarks including WritingBench~\citep{DBLP:journals/corr/abs-2503-05244}, LongBench-Write~\citep{DBLP:journals/corr/abs-2408-07055}, and EQ-Bench creative writing split~\citep{DBLP:journals/corr/abs-2312-06281}.
+To comprehensively evaluate long-form writing capabilities of LLMs, we use three established benchmarks including WritingBench~\citep{DBLP:journals/corr/abs-2503-05244}, LongBench-Write~\citep{DBLP:journals/corr/abs-2408-07055}, and Creative-Writing-Bench (EQ-Bench creative writing split)~\citep{DBLP:journals/corr/abs-2312-06281}.
 The benchmarks are of broad coverage and use strong judge LLMs to evaluate the quality of generated responses.
+We conduct three independent runs and report average performance for both model families to reduce variance.
 Note that the judge LLMs adopted for evaluation are diverse and different from the rewarding judge LLM used in training, mitigating the risk of overfitting particular judge preferences to ensure a fair evaluation.